 Glan-Thompson polarizers consist of two cemented prisms made from the highest optical grade of calcite.
-Unpolarized light enters the polarizer, then is split at the intersection of the two crystals allowing S-polarized (e-ray) light to continue and P-polarized light (o-ray) to be absorbed by the housing.
-Due to the large field of view, these polarizers can be used for highly converging or diverging beams.
+Unpolarized light enters the polarizer and is split at the interface between the two crystals.
+The ordinary rays are reflected at each interface, causing them to be scattered and partially absorbed by the polarizer housing.
+The extraordinary rays pass straight through the polarizer, providing a polarized output.

 Note: As with all Glan-Thompson polarizers, the maximum optical intensity is limited by the cemented prism interface.
-For high-power applications, Thorlabs offers Glan Laser polarizers, which can handle power densities up to 500 W/cm2 (CW).
+For high-power applications, Thorlabs offers Glan-Laser polarizers, which can handle energy densities up to 20 J/cm2.

 Polarization-Dependent Refraction - Glan-Thompson Calcite Polarizer